Design

 Breaking

-- Breaking thin strips
+- Breaking thin strips - some methods of scoring and breaking

-- Breaking tapered strips
+- Breaking tapered strips - technique for breaking tapering shapes

-- Breaking by hand
+- Breaking by hand - a safe method of breaking without tools

-- Tapping to run the score
+- Tapping to run the score - tapping as one way to run a score

-- Outside curves
+- Outside curves - scoring and breaking

 Grinding

-- Grinding to fit
+- Grinding to fit - the fit is to the cartoon

 - Keeping lines dry